jadecobra/python_tdd_exercises/source/exceptions/AttributeError/AttributeError_w_classes.rst

 review
 *********************************************************************************

-All the tests I have run for :ref:`AttributeError<what causes AttributeError?>` show that :ref:`because in Python everything is an object<everything is an object>`
+All the tests I have run for :ref:`AttributeError<what causes AttributeError?>` show that

 * :ref:`A variable in a class is an attribute of the class<test_attribute_error_w_class_attributes>`
 * :ref:`A function in a class is an attribute of the class<test_attribute_error_w_class_methods>`